 Seeing a bald eagle in the wild is an experience like no other.
 These majestic creatures with their giant talons and amazing nests are quite a sight to behold.
-If you’re wondering where to see bald eagles in PA, the Pocono Mountains are a fantastic place to start.
-With large trees and open water, both of which a bald eagle needs to survive, it is no surprise the Pocono Mountains are a great viewing location.
+If you’re wondering where to see bald eagles in PA, the Pocono Mountains is a fantastic place to start.
+With large trees and open water, both of which a bald eagle needs to survive, it is no surprise the Pocono Mountains is a great viewing location.
 On your next winter getaway, let us help you find bald eagles in PA with our Eagle Watch Package.

 If you’re wondering where to see bald eagles in PA, our Delaware Highlands Vacation Guide is a great place to start.
 In addition to outdoor recreation, this free guide is filled with suggestions on what you need to see and do while visiting.
 The guide is easy to receive and shows up in your inbox!

 Here are a Few Suggestions on Where to See Bald Eagles in PA

 If it is your first time on a bald eagle excursion, you might not know where to look.
 Each year we offer guests our Eagle Watch Package.
 This package is usually offered in January and is perfect for first-time watchers.
 An educated guide from the Delaware Highlands Institute visits for the evening and informs guests on how to have a successful watch.
 In addition to the information, breakfast is included as well as two tickets for the eagle watch bus tour.
-Shohola is home to an observation tower along their Willis Hill Trail making it the ideal spot for an eagle sighting.
+Shohola is home to an observation tower along the Willis Hill Trail making it the ideal spot for an eagle sighting.